Colt SAA John Daggett

-Colt Single Action .44-40 Frontier Six Shooter
+Historical Colt Single Action .44-40

-He purchased the Black Bear Mine, in Siskiyou County, California in 1862 and also held an interest in the Calico Mine in San Bernardino County, Calif.
-The Black Bear Mine was the largest producer of gold in Calif. and the town of Calico Junction, near the Calico Mine, was re-named to “Daggett” after him.
+He purchased the Black Bear Mine, in Siskiyou County, California in 1862.
+In addition, he held an interest in the Calico Mine in San Bernardino County, Calif.
+The Black Bear Mine was the largest producer of gold in California.
+The town of Calico Junction, near the Calico Mine, was re-named to “Daggett”.
 The town is still named Daggett to this day.
-All this info, and more, is documented, and notarized, by the gentleman who was given the gun buy Daggett’s daughter Hallie Daggett in 1955.
-His life is also documented in “Gold in His Veins, The Story of John Daggett” by Richard Kelly and Nancy Oliver.
+All this information is documented and notarized by the gentleman who was given the gun by Daggett’s daughter, Hallie Daggett in 1955.
+Daggett’s life is also documented in “Gold in His Veins, The Story of John Daggett” by Richard Kelly and Nancy Oliver.

-According to the factory letter (included) this Historical John Daggett Colt was shipped to Montgomery Ward & Co.
+According to the factory letter (included) this Colt SAA was shipped to Montgomery Ward & Co.
 Chicago, Illinois on Dec.
 16, 1892, one gun in shipment.
-In 1892 John Daggett was appointed by the Governor of California to be the commissioner representing Siskiyou County at the World’s Fair, Columbian Exposition in Chicago, Illinois.
+In 1892 at the World’s Fair, Columbian Exposition in Chicago, Illinois, John Daggett was appointed by the Governor of California to be the commissioner representing Siskiyou County.
 John was at the exposition in early 1893 to check out the California displays.
-It would have been at this time that he purchased the Colt SAA from Montgomery Ward and Company in Chicago.
+Therefore, it would have been at this time that he purchased the Colt SAA from Montgomery Ward and Company in Chicago.

-All the features of the Colt SAA are confirmed by the factory letter; 44/40, 7 ½” barrel, blue and stocks not listed.
-The gun is in overall very good condition with about 40% of the original blue gone dull, but still bright in corners, the remainder gone to a shiny metal – mostly on the barrel and ejector rod housing.
+All the features of the Colt SAA are confirmed by the factory letter.
+The Colt SAA is a 44/40, 7 ½” barrel, blue and stocks are not listed.
+The gun is in overall very good condition.
+About 40% of the original blue has gone dull, but still bright in corners.
+In addition, the remainder has gone to a shiny metal – mostly on the barrel and ejector rod housing.
 The frame and hammer still show some muted case colors.
 There is some fine to medium pitting in spotty areas all over the gun, nothing serious.

 Included with the gun and documentation is a copy of “Gold in His Veins”.
 Also included is a copy of “The Siskiyou Pioneer”, published in 1957 with excerpts written by Hallie and John Daggett.